dsi-agpt/minibus-skeleton/README.md

 Minibus skeleton is a sample implementation for Minibus application available [here](https://github.com/dsi-agpt/minibus).
 Minibus is a minimalist data bus written on top of Zend Framework 2 / Doctrine 2.
 It provides a framework to write data transfer scripts and a GUI to manage them.
-Minibus is intended for people who prefer coding data transfers in obect oriented language rather than designing them via a graphic interface as that provided by ETL.
+Minibus is intended for people who prefer coding data transfers in object oriented language rather than designing them via a graphic interface as that provided by ETL tools.

 ##Demo